 - “Have you been deposed in the past?”
 This may seem like an innocent enough question, but if a lawyer asks it, they are once again trying to determine your criminal history.
 If you reply, “yes,” the lawyer will probably ask you to elaborate on your prior depositions and cases.

 - Embarrassing questions.
 The lawyer might try to get a rise out of you by asking embarrassing or slanderous questions.
 Try to remain calm and answer the questions as best as you can.
 If the questions become wildly inappropriate, your lawyer will put a stop to them.

 - Questions about the case.
 “Where were you on _______ at _______?”
 “Have you ever met __________ before?”
-The lawyer will ask questions like this about the case to determine your history with a potential victim/plaintiff and if you have an alibi for the time and date of the crime.
+The lawyer will ask questions like this about the case to determine your history with the other party.

 Of course, these are only a few questions that you may be asked during a deposition.
 Your personal deposition will vary based on what you are being charged with and what the lawyer feels is relevant to the case to ask.
 Remember that even seemingly harmless questions are calculated to pinpoint your weaknesses.
 For this reason, your answers should be equally calculated.
 Of course, you should never lie under oath, but follow the deposition tips that I have touched on in other pages in this section.
 It is a good idea to seek the help of a lawyer as you go through the deposition and personal injury process.